Home » Sourdough » Easy Sourdough Crackers Recipe

 After rolling out the dough, transfer the piece of parchment paper with the dough on it to your baking sheet (if you rolled the dough out directly on your baking sheet, you’ll skip this step).

-Use a pizza wheel to cut the rolled out dough into cracker sizes.
+Use a pizza cutter wheel or a pastry to cut the rolled out dough into cracker sizes.
 I just cut mine randomly, while attempting to get them all about the same size and shape.

 Bake for 10-20 minutes until the crackers are lightly browned.
 (I start checking on the crackers after about 10 minutes.
 Especially if you rolled them very thin, they won’t take as long to bake—but they may take up to 20 minutes to bake).